Geraldine town leaders investigating threatening Facebook post

 The post threatens Speaker of the House Nancy Pelosi, in particular, and Democrats, in general.

-His post came after President Donald Trump’s state of the union address on Tuesday night, when Pelosi ripped up her copy of the president’s speech.
+His post came after President Donald Trump’s State of the Union address on Tuesday night, when Pelosi ripped up her copy of the president’s speech.

 The post reads, “Pelosi just ripped up his speech.
 Road side bomb on her way home and any other dumbocrats.”
 There is a subsequent post that appears to come from the account, apologizing for venting on Facebook and offending people.